dkilcy/robotics-iot/RC/DragonLink/README.md

 On the vehicle:
 1. Connect 6-pin straight thru cable between UEXP3 on receiver and Telem2 port on Pixhawk.
+2. Power the receiver with 5.0-8.4 VDC to any GRD and VCC pins on the servo connectors.

 ### Bench Test